 ‘Who, Ma’am.
 A travelling medicine man.
 Goes by the name of Sequah.’
 The hotel clerk indicated the name emblazoned on the carriage.
 ‘Creates quite a stir, doesn’t he?’

 Excerpt from Chapter 18, The Aerial Queen

-Sufferers of rheumatism, stiff joints, lumbago, and other such afflictions were invited to hobble up to a screened platform for a vigorous rubbing with Sequah’s Indian Oil, and would descend miraculously cured without need of their crutches or stick.
+Sufferers of rheumatism, stiff joints, lumbago, and other such afflictions were invited to hobble up to a screened platform for a vigorous rubbing with Sequah’s Indian Oil and would descend miraculously cured without the need of their crutches or stick.
 Another of Sequah’s talents was public dentistry, extracting teeth for free while the band played loudly to drown out any cries of pain from his patients.
 By the time Sequah left Auckland at the end of March, he claimed to have drawn 7700 teeth over the eight weeks.

 Sequah’s show finished with his sales pitch, cajoling the large crowd that had gathered to buy his remedies for half a crown, always ensuring people would return as supply never quite met the demand.
 Sequah’s Prairie Flower Mixture included “the Cure” for indigestion and liver troubles, and “the Relief” for dysentery and internal pains.

 ‘I do not profess to work miracles ‘ he told them, ‘or to perform wonders.
 I never attempt the impossible.
 But when I think there is a chance for my remedies to do good I never lose the chance, and it is astonishing how successful the remedies have proved the world over.’
 (Observer, 10 Feb 1894).